wbond/sublime_terminal/readme.md

  - **parameters**
      - The parameters to pass to the terminal.
 These parameters will be used if no [custom parameters](#custom-parameters) are passed via a key binding.
      - *Default:* ***[]***
+ - **env**
+     - The environment variables changeset.
+Default environment variables used when invoking the terminal are inherited from sublime.
+     - The changeset may be used to overwrite/unset environment variables.
+Use `null` to indicate that the environment variable should be unset.
+     - *Default:* ***{}***

 ### Examples